 Fly ash clay bricks are made from clay and fly ash at a temperature of about 1,000 degrees Centigrade.
 Some studies have shown that these bricks tend to fail when they come in contact with moisture and water, causing the bricks to expand.

-To pressure wash a brick surface, it is helpful to soak the surface with regular water using a low pressure spray procedure.
+- To pressure wash a brick surface, it is helpful to soak the surface with regular water using a low pressure spray procedure.
 Doing this creates a protective barrier between the brick and the detergent, as you wouldn’t want detergent to mess up the brick.

-After wetting the surface, use a low pressure steam and a lot of detergent.
+- After wetting the surface, use a low pressure steam and a lot of detergent.
 The high pressure spray pattern forces detergent to be absorbed into the brick.
 This may leave ugly stains, you should therefore divide your project and work in sections.

-Apply the detergent to the brick surface you are working on, and allow it to settle on the surface for 5 to 10 minutes.
+- Apply the detergent to the brick surface you are working on, and allow it to settle on the surface for 5 to 10 minutes.
 If you notice any part has started drying up, apply more detergent water as required.
 It is imperative you allow the detergent to soak in for a while in order for it to work effectively.
 Once the detergent has had a few minutes to loosen stains and lift dirt from the surface, the pressure washer will effectively spray and clean the surface.

-Remove the detergent from the brick surface with a rinse.
+- Remove the detergent from the brick surface with a rinse.
 Start from the section you started the detergent application.
 Using a pressure spray pattern, you’d need to go from one end to the other.
 Ensure all the detergent and residue are washed away.
 Repeat the process multiple times if necessary

+We have years of experience cleaning brick house exteriors, removing soot from brick with, several brick cleaning before and after pictures.
 Call INSTA-BRITE now at 781-447-0022 to schedule a free consultation on brick pressure washing services.

-Scheduling of cleaning services is always specific to the client, with off-hour, overnight, and weekend services always available.
+Scheduling of brick cleaning services is always specific to the client, with off-hour, overnight, and weekend services always available.